 Factors contributing to the unique nature of this program include:

-The Primate Behavior program at Central Washington University is part of the Western Regional Graduate Program (http://wiche.edu/wrgp), through which residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming pay in-state tuition for approved WICHE programs.
+The Primate Behavior program at Central Washington University is part of the Western Regional Graduate Program (http://wiche.edu/wrgp), through which residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, Guam, and the Commonwealth of the Northern Marianas Islands pay in-state tuition for approved WICHE programs.
 If you are a resident of one of these states, please indicate that on your application to the program.